KitwareMedical/AtlasBuilder/docs/docs/Math.md

 ## Weighted Band Depth

-Often times the population the functions come from are not homgeneous.
-One would reasonably expect there to be some distribution for a seperate variable.
-For example, we may have a set of functions that represent tree diameter as a function of height.
-However, there would be drastic differences in the population depending on the age of the trees.
+Often times, the population the functions come from are not homgeneous.
+For example, we may have a set of functions that represent trachea diameter as a function of depth along the trachea.
+However, there could be drastic differences in functions depending on the age of the individuals.
+We can use a weighted function boxplot to generate an atlas for a specific age by increasing the weight of the functions close to that age.
+This enables the identification of age specific outliers.
-To represent an atlas that is more indicative of trees of a specific age we would assign weights to the functions so that we would emphasize trees close to that age.
-This is independent of whether or not we want use the indicator or proportional functions.

 ---

-##